isntlee/Sagacity/README.md

 **Like/dislike buttons**
 - The current format only restricts the user to voting once per refresh, with this vote altering the 'likes' DB record.
 With additional time, there would have been a framework in place to track whether a user had voted for an entry or not, limiting that user to only ever adding one upvote or one downvote.

-**Error Pages**
-- There are two custom error pages for both 404 and 500 errors.

 --

 ## Technologies Used